 My First Experience…

 The first time I tried a dating service, I was 18.
 I never had a steady girlfriend in high school and things weren’t looking any better in college.
 I had run out of options.
 It was 1996 and although the internet was well up and running, many people where I lived in Louisiana weren’t plugged in yet.
 One day I was sitting in the living room and saw an ad on TV about a dating service.
 It was interesting, so I wrote down the phone number and called then up.
 They set up an appointment for me the next day and I was so excited!
-I had never been to a dating service and wondered what it would be like having someone else hook me up with a girl so I didn’t have to do all the leg-work!
+I had never utilized a dating service and wondered what it would be like having someone else hook me up with a girl so I didn’t have to do all the leg-work!
 Would they match me up with my dream woman?
 The time came for the appointment and I followed the directions to an office building in west Shreveport.
 As I stepped in the front lobby, I was told to have a seat and offered a drink.
 Finally, someone came to me and directed me to a room.
 I filled out a personal information sheet and a couple of other personality profile forms and waited for a while.

 The door finally opened and a business-like lady sat down in the seat in front of me.
 She went over all the information I had filled out and told me in her French accent, “Ve don’t get zat many young peopel like you around here.
 You are young!” she assessed me as if I were a risky business prospect.